About this course

 - Provide you with options , where they exist for reasonable adjustment to the training and/or assessment components of this course.

 For current fees and charges for this course, including a full set of the terms and conditions, please visit our website.

 Prices advertised are for assessment at our site or by arrangement at your site in (greater) Sydney and during the hours of 7:00am until 3:00pm.
-Additional fees payable for assessment out of greater Sydney Region or after hours – please refer to the terms and conditions of this course.
+Additional fees payable for assessment out of greater Sydney Region or after hours – please contact us for pricing or refer to the terms and conditions of this course.

 For further information, please contact our office on 8292 0111 and speak to one of our friendly L4W customer service staff.